-One of the area’s most elusive treasures, the Gold Nose of Green Ginger, will be temporarily returned to Bransholme this summer.
+One of the area’s most elusive treasures, The Gold Nose of Green Ginger, will be temporarily returned to Bransholme this summer.

-fifty the estateappears to have been – or lost – until now.
+Described as 'looking like a ginger root…roughly in the shape of a warty nose', the Nose was considered nothing more than an urban myth until it was discovered fifty years ago during excavations to lay the foundations for the first houses on the estate.
+Legend claims those who came into contact with it were blessed with unexplainable and plentiful good luck, so it appears to have been hidden from public interest – or lost – until now.

-The Nose was uncovered during the Green Ginger Fellowship’s investigations into a number of crates found underneath the city in February.
+The Nose was uncovered during The Green Ginger Fellowship’s investigations into a number of crates found underneath the city in February.
 They were particularly drawn to a crate that smelled strongly of ginger, which turned out to be where the legendary Gold Nose was nestled.

+The Gold Nose will be returned to Bransholme and placed on display at North Point Shopping Centre from Saturday 17 June until Saturday 19 August.

 North Point Shopping Centre Manager, Louise Smith, said;

-‘’re deeply here at North Point.We’re in close contact with the Green Ginger Fellowship – they’re using one of our empty shop units up here to temporarily showcase the Gold Nose.

-‘They also found a lot of old shop fittings when they discovered it, so they’re going to see how they can use them in the unit.
-I’ve no idea how it’s going to look, but we’re just leaving them to it

-‘.
+‘We’re deeply honoured to be hosting The Gold Nose of Green Ginger here at North Point.

+‘This has been part of the mythology of the area for hundreds of years, so we never dreamed we'd ever actually come into close contact with it.
 It's incredibly inspiring.

 ‘We’re particularly looking forward to seeing if the stories of good luck are true!’